-Sabera Ahsan – Director of The Asian Mums Network-Training specialist for BAME women and London collaboration lead at Flowhesion.
+Sabera Ahsan – Director of The Asian Mums Network-Marginalised communities engagement specialist and external collaborations lead at Flowhesion.

 Sabera has an MSc in terrorism studies from the University of East London.
 She spent 6 years with Sussex police as a diversity trainer and assessor.
 In 2009 she became the National Prevent (PVE women’s liaison officer) for the Association of Chief Police officer’s Prevent Delivery Unit (CPPDU).
 She has also held senior equality and diversity roles in the National Police Improvement Agency.
 Sabera has spent 4 years at the home office based in the crime directorate managing a wide ranging portfolio of strategies including; youth offending, FGM, women offending, police crime panels and Mental health and policing.
 Sabera works on Internet safety tools to support parents to understand the dangers of grooming, exploitation, bullying, and radicalization.
 She currently is the founder and chairwoman of the National Asian Mums network.